anantd/hugo-blog/content/post/understanding-antibody-tests.md

 That's pretty much it.
 Let's add a way to measure how a test performs on these tasks.

-> If you had COVID-19, the test should come back positive.
+*1. If you had COVID-19, the test should come back positive.*

 This is measured by the **True Positive Rate (TPR)**. [^2]